Hackney London Borough Council elections: 1998–2002

 The by-election was called following the resignation of Cllr.
 Lorraine Monk.

 The by-election was called following the resignation of Cllr.
 Paul A. Thomas.

 The by-election was called following the resignation of Cllr.
 Irfan S. Malik.

 The by-election was called following the disqualification of Cllr.
 Simon B. Parkes.

 The by-election was called following the resignation of Cllr.
 Neil Hughes.

 The by-election was called following the resignation of Cllr.
 Zev Lieberman.

 The by-election was called following the disqualification of Cllr.
 Vernon E. Williams.

 The by-election was called following the resignation of Cllr.
 Isaac Leibowitz.

 2002–2006

 The by-election was called following the resignation of Cllr.
 Jules Pipe.

 The by-election was called following the resignation of Cllr.
 Louise McQuoid.

 The by-election was called following the resignation of Cllr.
 Schneur Odze.

 The by-election was called following the resignation of Cllr.
 Nihal Fernando.

 The by-election was called following the resignation of Cllr.
 David Manion.

 2006–2010

 The by-election was called following the resignation of Cllr.
 Eric Ollerenshaw.

 The by-election was called following the resignation of Cllr.
 James E. Carswell.

 2010–2014

 The by-election was called following the death of Cllr.
 Ms. Maureen Middleton.

 The by-election was called following the resignation of Cllr.
 Alan R. Laing.

 2014–2018

 The by-election was triggered by the resignation of Councillor Sophie Linden, following her appointment as the London Deputy Mayor for Policing and Crime.

+The by-election was triggered by the election of Philip Glanville as Mayor of Hackney.

+2018–2022

+The by-election was triggered by the resignation of Councillor Alex Kuye.

+The by-election was triggered by the resignation of Councillor Ned Hercock.

+The by-election was triggered by the resignation of Feryal Clark MP.

+The by-election was triggered by the resignation of Councillor Tom Rahilly.

+The by-election was triggered by the resignation of Councillor Aron Klein.

+The by-election was triggered by the resignation of Councillor Jon Burke.

+2022–2026

+The by-election was triggered by the resignation of Councillor Tom Dewey.

+The by-election was triggered by the election of Caroline Woodley as Mayor of Hackney.

+The by-election was triggered by the resignation of Labour councillor Polly Billington.

+The by-election was triggered by the resignation of Labour councillor Steve Race.

+The by-election was triggered by the resignation of Labour councillor Eluzer Goldberg.

+The by-election was triggered by the resignation of Labour councillor Lee Laudat-Scott.

+The by-election was triggered by the resignation of Labour councillor Mete Coban, following his appointment as the London Deputy Mayor for Environment and Energy.